korylprince/pyInventory/README.md

 Simply add the application folder to your web2py application folder, and copy db.py.def to db.py.

-This file contains all configuration options (not very many at the momement.)
+This file contains all configuration options (not very many at the moment.)

 If you are installing this for a new database, you need to set migrate=True in the model db.py.
 After the tables are created set migrate back to False.